aselewa/finemap-cancer/README.md

                 "ColCa"
 ```

+This can take about 10 minutes depending on the size of your GWAS.
 If this worked, you should see a folder called `cleaned_sumstats` and inside there is `{prefix}_cleaned_sumstats.txt.gz` inside.
 The first few lines of the new file should look like:

 ```
 zcat ColCa_cleaned_sumstats.txt.gz | head -n 5